openenergymonitor/build-workshop/emontx-pixel-emonesp/pixel/readme.md

 # EmonESP Pixel

-The EmonESP Pixel is an ESP8266 WiFi enabled microcontroller with the addition of 16 neo-pixel GRB LED's.
+The EmonESP Pixel is an ESP8266 WiFi enabled microcontroller with the addition of 16 neo-pixel RGB LEDs.

 ## Features